 The authors of the CEMS study interviewed groups of leaders and managers to come up with a set of recommendations for leaders to be successful and effective in a post-pandemic world.

 Many of today’s association leaders came of age studying and experiencing a classical model of leadership.
 But if this is your first dance as a CEO, where’s the script?
-Join a panel of association leaders and CEOs at SURGE forward for “Leading Through the Pandemic: A New CEO Playbook — What’s That?”
+A panel of association leaders and CEOs at SURGE forward came together to discuss this during “Leading Through the Pandemic: A New CEO Playbook — What’s That?”

-In this session, panelists will discuss how recently appointed CEOs are navigating the post-pandemic landscape, how they are reimagining and harnessing new ideas with their staff and board and how they achieve resilience in the face of uncertainty.
-Click here to register.
+In this session, panelists discussed how recently appointed CEOs are navigating the post-pandemic landscape, how they are reimagining and harnessing new ideas with their staff and board and how they achieve resilience in the face of uncertainty.
+Become a Sidecar member today for 24/7 access to all of our recorded webinars, conferences and interviews.

 If you’re ready to increase your membership organization’s revenue, connect with an entire community of purpose-driven leaders and grow yourself, we’re ready to help you do it.Learn More